GenPare/genpare-frontend/README.md

 ### Installing

-The Frontend can be started as a docker-container.
+The frontend development configuration can be started as a docker-container.
 If you already have a frontend image present, you need to remove it, or changes won't be applied.
 To check if you have an image present use `docker ps`.

 ### Starting